 Financial planning is the process of determining ways to earn, save, and spend money.
 Through it, you can also determine the amount you need to earn, invest, and spend.
 It can provide direction and discipline with the way you use your money.
 It can help you achieve your financial goals or life goals, such as purchasing a house, starting a child education fund, or simply having sufficient resources or investments when you retire from work.

 If you need some advice on managing your finances, you can begin by reading some online blogs.

 Financial Planning Blogs

 This site is owned by Joshua M. Brown.
-He is a New York City-based financial advisor.
+He is a New York City-based financial adviser.
 The Reformed Broker started in 2008 and eventually became one of the most read sites about financial planning.
 You can read in this blog topics about market, politics, economics, culture, and finance.
 What’s unique about it is that Joshua does not write topics giving out financial advice or what to invest in, but commentaries on his market-related insights instead.

-FF Pad is founded by Bill Winterberg in 2008.
+FF Pad was founded by Bill Winterberg in 2008.
 He is a respected personality in the financial planning industry.
 This site is one of the leading sources of news, insight, and thought leadership in financial planning technology.
 Aside from this blog, he also has a YouTube channel and an iTunes podcast about financial planning.

 Financial Planning Apps

 Another way to help you manage your finances is by using applications.
 Since we are using our phones and computers most of the time, we can also use them to monitor the way we spend and how much we are saving.
 Here are some apps that may be useful in financial planning.